 Planning a social media campaign: Your social media campaign planning template

-So, you’ve decided to adopt social media as a part of your company’s marketing strategy — but what’s next?
+So, you’ve decided to learn how to do social media marketing — so what’s next?

 1. Establish social media goals